MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/view-code-optimizations.md

 :::image type="content" source="./media/code-optimizations/code-optimizations-performance-blade.png" alt-text="Screenshot of Code Optimizations located in the Performance blade.":::

-## Interpret estimated Memory and CPU percentages
+## Interpret estimated Memory and CPU peak usage percentages

 The estimated CPU and Memory are determined based on the amount of activity in your application.
 In addition to the Memory and CPU percentages, Code Optimizations also includes: